oracle-samples/oci-data-science-ai-samples/data_labeling_examples/bulk_labeling_java/README.md

 # JSON Request for CUSTOM_LABELS_MATCH labeling algorithm.
 The request consists of a Map of path and its corresponding list of labels that you want to apply to that path
 CUSTOM_LABELS={ "dog/": ["dog","pup"], "cat/": ["cat", "kitten"] }

+REGION=us-phoenix-1

+#Machine learning model type for assisted labeling, choices are PRETRAINED and CUSTOM
+ML_MODEL_TYPE=PRETRAINED

+#Minimum confidence score for a label predicted by the Machine learning model to be used to create annotation
+PREDICTION_CONFIDENCE_THRESHOLD=0.7

+#The OCID of the custom machine learning model trained in Vision or Language service for assisted labeling
+CUSTOM_MODEL_ID=ocid1.aivisionmodel.oc1.phx.amaaaaaaniob46iazrkx6ir57egwpbcmfstr6lgwxzle4tw7qkkkoilmuita